 Unfortunately, the standard policy that MRI labeling information is required before allowing the use of MRI in patients with coronary artery stents limits access to this important diagnostic imaging modality for those patients for which labeling is unavailable.
 However, in consideration of the relevant peer-reviewed literature and other related documents (3-24), it is acceptable and safe to perform MRI examinations in patients with coronary artery stents by following specific guidelines developed by taking into consideration possible safety concerns (i.e., magnetic field interactions and MRI-related heating) for these implants.

-By adhering to these admittedly conservative MRI conditions, patients with coronary artery stents can benefit from the diagnostic imaging information provided by one of the most important noninvasive imaging modalities.
+By adhering to these MRI conditions, patients with coronary artery stents can benefit from the diagnostic imaging information provided by this important noninvasive imaging modality.